Metafunction: Experiential function

-The experiential function refers to the grammatical choices that enable speakers to make meanings about the world around us and inside us:
+The experiential function refers to the grammatical choices that enable speakers to make meanings about the world around them and inside them:

 "Most obviously, perhaps, when we watch small children interacting with the objects around them we can see that they are using language to construe a theoretical model of their experience.
 This is language in the experiential function; the patterns of meaning are installed in the brain and continue to expand on a vast scale as each child, in cahoots with all those around, builds up, renovates and keeps in good repair the semiotic "reality" that provides the framework of day-to-day existency and is manifested in every moment of discourse, spoken or listened to.
 We should stress, I think, that the grammar is not merely annotating experience; it is construing experience."

 Halliday argues that it was through this process of humans making meaning from experience that language evolved.
 Thus, the human species had to "make sense of the complex world in which it evolved: to classify, or group into categories, the objects and events within its awareness".
 These categories are not given to us through our senses; they have to be "construed".
 In taking this position on the active role of grammar in construing "reality", Halliday was influenced by Whorf.